Argumentation-LLC/howto/adjusting_view.md

 # Adjusting Your View
 You can move your view of your map arounds by clicking on the background canvas, holding, and moving the mouse.

-The View Panel in the lower left-hand corner lets you zoom in, zoon out, and fit your map to the screen.
+The [View Panel](https://argumentation-llc.github.io/howto/view_panel.html) in the lower left-hand corner lets you zoom in, zoom out, and fit your map to the screen.